anton-derkach1/binarizations/README.md

 # Binarization Formulations for FCT and CMST

-This repository contains the Mathematical Programming (LP) instances and computational results for various binarization formulations applied to two problem classes: the **Fixed Charge Transportation Problem (FCT)** and the **Capacitated Minimum Spanning Tree (CMST)**.
+This repository contains the Mathematical Programming (LP) instances and computational results using CPLEX and Gurobi for various binarization formulations applied to two problem classes: the **Fixed Charge Transportation Problem (FCT)** and the **Capacitated Minimum Spanning Tree (CMST)**.

-## 🧪 Problem Classes & Datasets
+## Problem Classes & Datasets

 ### Fixed Charge Transportation (FCT)
 We use a dataset of **20 randomly generated instances** for the FCT experiments.